ADVERTISEMENT

 5. Write Your Own Life Stories

-Start simply by choosing a memory you want to relive and writing about it.
-Give yourself time to recollect additional details; research any details you’ve forgotten by perusing your old photos, letters and any journals you’ve kept.
-If you’re ready to document your life in a more systematic or reflective way, use my life story-writing journal, Story of My Life: A Workbook for Preserving Your Legacy, now in its 2nd edition*.
+Begin simply by choosing a memory you want to relive and writing about it.
+Give yourself time to recollect additional details.
+Research any details you’ve forgotten by perusing your old photos, letters and any journals you’ve kept.
+If you’re ready to document your life in a more systematic or reflective way, use a life-story-writing journal; Story of My Life: A Workbook for Preserving Your Legacy is now in its 2nd edition.

 FamilyTreeMagazine.com is a participant in the Amazon Associates Program, an affiliate advertising program.
 It provides a means for this site to earn advertising fees, by advertising and linking to Amazon and affiliated websites.